mwvgroup/pwv_kpno/rst_source/examples/data_cuts.rst

     >>>     }
     >>> }

-Note that inorder for these changes to take full effect, the PWV model for the primary site must be updated.
-This must be performed even if you are modeling a custom site without any supplimental receivers:
+Note that in order for these changes to take full effect, the PWV model for the primary site must be updated.
+This must be performed even if you are modeling a custom site without any supplemental receivers:

 .. code-block:: python
     :linenos: